Erich Kleiber: Early years

 Kleiber was born in Wieden, Vienna, on 5 August 1890, the second of the two children of Dr Franz Otto Kleiber, a teacher, and his wife Vroni, née Schöppl.
 Kleiber's father died in 1895 and his mother died the following year.
 Kleiber and his sister went to live with his maternal grandparents in Prague.
 In 1900, after the death of his grandfather, Kleiber returned to Vienna to live with an aunt and study at a Gymnasium.
 He was able to attend performances at the Musikverein, the Volksoper and Hofoper where Gustav Mahler was the musical director.
 With his friend Hans Gál, Kleiber heard a performance of Mahler's Sixth Symphony, conducted by the composer; at the end, Kleiber told Gál that he intended to be a conductor.
 Gál pointed out that the traditional route to becoming a conductor was to start as a Korrepetitor (répétiteur) in one of the many opera houses in German-speaking countries, but Kleiber had never been taught to play the piano.

 In July 1908 Kleiber left Vienna and studied art, philosophy, and art history at the Charles University in Prague.
 On the strength of some compositions of his which he submitted to the Prague Conservatory he was admitted, with the proviso that unless he could reach the required standard within the year he would have to leave.
 He bought a piano and taught himself to play it, took organ lessons, and mastered the curriculum well enough to pass the conservatory's examinations.
-He was taken on as a coach at the Deutsches Theater in 1911, and began to get work as an accompanist, working in 1912 with Alfred Piccaver.
+He was taken on as a coach at the New German Theatre in 1911, and began to get work as an accompanist, working in 1912 with Alfred Piccaver.
 The intendant of the Darmstadt Court Theatre spotted Kleiber's potential and invited him to conduct there.
 He worked at Darmstadt for seven years.
 Further appointments followed at Barmen-Elberfeld in 1919, Düsseldorf in 1921 and Mannheim in 1922.